 The new message behind cross-dressing is gender fluidity.

 - Gender Fluid – is a gender identity which refers to a gender which varies over time.
 A gender fluid person may at any time identify as male, female, neutrois, or any other non-binary identity, or some combination of identities.

 This basically means death to gender identities.

 I remember one of my Twitter companions posing the question, “Can you imagine a world without gender?”
 They went on to argue that gender is nothing but a social construct used to divide men and women as well as marginalize one sex from the other.
-My response to their question ended up starting a kerfuffle (which isn’t a surprise), because I didn’t understand and still don’t understand the purpose of this argument.
+My response to their question ended up starting a kerfuffle, because I didn’t understand and still don’t understand the purpose of this argument.
 Gender is an identity, so if the argument is to wipe out the identity altogether, what would be the point of having two different sexes (male/female)?

 Gender roles, however, are social constructs; women should stay in the kitchen and cook, men should stay outside and work on cars.
-Getting rid of gender roles and stereotypes would help shift our society towards post-gender, but getting rid of the identity of being a male/female is just tone-deaf to me.
+Getting rid of gender roles and stereotypes is debatable, but getting rid of the identity of being a male or female is tone-deaf to me.

 In regards to how this conversation affects my community, a mess.
 Every topic from the emasculation of black men, misogyny, self-hate, and homophobia is brought up to keep us divided.
 And do you know who’s to blame for all of this?
 Black men, well, a certain type of black man.